Oredev 2012 - Day 2

 I was happy to be surprised :)

-Alexander’s talk was provocative, but highly clear-sighted and interesting.
+Alexander’s talk was provocative, but clear-sighted and interesting.
 For instance, he doesn’t agree with the idea that our ideas form our technology.
-He thinks it is the complete way around, that the technology we surround ourselves with shapes our ideas.
+He thinks it’s the complete way around, that the technology we surround ourselves with shapes our ideas.
 He sure backed that up with some really great examples.

-I will not spoil anymore of this great keynote, since you simply must watch it (I told you that Thursday was amazing…almost all sessions were magnificent).
+I will not spoil anymore of this great keynote, since you simply must watch.